vishnu2709/MuST/docs/source/installation.rst

 1. Identify the architecture file most suited to your system.
 Carefully look through this file and see if any specific changes are needed in order to make it run for your system

-  * NOTE: If you are running this on Summit, Cori, Bridges (Bridges-2), Crusher, Ascent, Frontera or ThetaGPU, you can directly use the corresponding
-  architecture file provided.
+  * NOTE: If you are running this on Summit, Cori, Bridges (Bridges-2), Crusher, Ascent, Frontera or ThetaGPU, you can directly use the corresponding architecture file provided.

 2. In the top directory (MuST/), run the following command to build executables::

 .. parsed-literal::
-  make architecture-file-name (e.g., make linux-intel-nogpu)
+  make architecture-file-name (e.g., make osx-gnu-openmpi)

 3. To copy all executables into a single bin folder, run::